QuEST-Kit/QuEST/README.md

 ## API Documentation

-View the API [here](https://aniabrown.github.io/QuEST/QuEST_8h.html), and the full documentation at https://aniabrown.github.io/QuEST/
+View the API [here](https://aniabrown.github.io/QuEST/QuEST_8h.html), and check compatible compiler versions [here](https://github.com/TysonRayJones/QuEST/blob/master/tests/compilers/compatibility.md).

 > For developers: To recreate the full documentation after making changes to the code, run doxygen doxyconf in the root directory.
 This will generate documentation in Doxygen_doc/html, and can be accessed through index.html in that folder.